cllckn/database-management-systems/assignments/final-project.md

 - **Any programming language (Java, Python, Node.js, C++, etc.)** for interfaces.
 - **SQL and PL/pgSQL** for database implementation.

-## Late Submission and Oral Exam Policy
-Students must submit their **reports and source codes** before the **oral exam** (during class in **Week 6**), as the oral exam time is crucial for evaluation.
-If a student or group is unable to attend the scheduled oral exam, they will be allowed to defend their project one week later during course hours.
-However, this late defense of the oral exam will result in a 20% penalty on the total grade.

-**Please note that there will not be another opportunity to defend the project beyond this timeframe.**

 ### By adhering to these guidelines and policies, you will ensure that your submission is complete and meets the evaluation criteria.
 Good luck with your projects and oral exams!